Lil Uzi Vert: 2017: Luv Is Rage 2

-Uzi featured on the hip-hop trio Migos' single "Bad and Boujee".
+Woods featured on the hip-hop trio Migos' single "Bad and Boujee".
 The single was released on October 28, 2016, and is from the trio's second studio album, Culture (2017).
-In January 2017, around the time the album released, the single peaked atop the U.S. Billboard Hot 100, becoming Uzi's first number 1 single as a lead or featured artist, and their highest-charting single overall.
+In January 2017, around the time the album released, the single peaked atop the US Billboard Hot 100, becoming Woods' first number 1 single as a lead or featured artist, and their highest-charting single overall.
 On February 27, 2017, Woods released the EP Luv Is Rage 1.5 while on tour with the Weeknd.
 The EP was positively received for its "nerdy" nature, with Kingdom Hearts themed instrumentals and lyrics referring to anime, Steven Universe and hentai.
 The EP was also credited as the start of Woods' affiliation with the "emo rapper" label due to the heartbreak-associated lyrics on the song "Luv Scars K.o 1600" and references to threats of suicide and depression on the stand-out track "XO Tour Llif3".